-- 41A [Deleted]

-- 41B [Deleted]

-- 41C [Deleted]

-- 41D [Deleted]

-- 41E SLFRS 13 Fair Value Measurement, issued in April 2013, amended the definition of fair value in Appendix A. An entity shall apply that amendment when it applies SLFRS 13.
+- 41D [These paragraphs refer to amendments that are not yet effective, and are therefore not included in this edition.] - 41E SLFRS 13 Fair Value Measurement, issued in April 2013, amended the definition of fair value in Appendix A. An entity shall apply that amendment when it applies SLFRS 13.

-- 41F-
+41F-

-- 41H [These paragraphs refer to amendments that are not yet effective, and are therefore not included in this edition.]
+411 [These paragraphs refer to amendments that are not yet effective, and are therefore not included in this edition.]